I had the luck to visit Greece this summer and compared two worlds mixed in one city: Athens. It’s breathtaking in its own way but…

 No matter how long you are in hot pursuit of the software to assist your clients.
 There’s always a list where you weigh everything about the options you dug up, place their specs against your boldest business goals, and decide on the best bang for your buck.

-If you’re reading this piece, you are probably torn between these two customer service tools — Olark vs Intercom.
+If you’re reading this piece, you are probably torn between these two customer service tools — Olark vs Intercom – or just looking for the best alternatives to Intercom.
 On the one hand, there’s the household name of Intercom with its bunch of features.
 On the other hand, there’s Olark with a no-sweat installation process and simple as it is.

 By bumping two rather controversial industry giants’ heads together, I am going to put your rights or wrongs to an end.
 Olark vs Intercom comparison is starting right off!